 Obviously, another resource for learning Amibroker is this very website.

 I have already written a number of articles about Amibroker and I also provide some free code here.
-As I stated in the beginning of this post, I have lots more ideas that I will be presenting on the blog in due course too – so stay tuned for that.
+I have lots more ideas that I will be presenting on the blog in due course too – so stay tuned for that.

-Finally, my Udemy courses, How to Beat Wall Street and Trend Following For Stocks, detail a number of trading systems written in Amibroker language.
+Finally, my courses all detail a number of trading systems written in Amibroker language.
 The code is provided and the full rules are given.
 So, although these courses aren’t specifically about using Amibroker, you will naturally learn some techniques from them nevertheless.

 5. Other online resources